civic-health-innovation-labs/mric-bak-etl/README.md

 ## How to create a Virtual Machine with Microsoft SQL Server
 Click to Create an Azure Virtual Machine.
 Be aware of the following:
-1. As `Image`, select `SQL Server 2017 on Windows Server 2016`, click on `Select` and select `SQL Server 2017 Enterprise Windows Server 2016 - Gen2`.
+1. As `Image`, select `SQL Server 2019 Data Server`, click on `Select` and select `SQL Server 2019 Data Server - Gen1`.
 Set the rest as needed (or see below in the summary) - default values are alright.
 2. In the `Disk` tab, change the OS disk size to `128 GiB`.
 Choose `Standard SSD`.
 3. In the `Networking` tab, create a new Virtual Network, be aware that core **Address Space** (CIDR) must differ from the FlowEHR's one, but optimally also from the `mric-landing` one.
 Also, optionally, select `Delete public IP and NIC when VM is deleted`.
 4. Leave the `Management`, `Monitoring` and `Advanced` tabs with the default configuration.